 Part 1.
 Purpose

-The purpose of this policy is to create transparency around the creation and operation of official college committees operating on campus.
-This policy creates structure around the work of official college-wide committees by providing standard definitions and procedures for effective and transparent functioning.
+The purpose of this policy is to create transparency and structure around the creation, operation, and functioning of official college-wide standing committees at Minneapolis College.

 Part 2.
 Definitions

 Standing Committees: Standing Committees are officially recognized ongoing committees, charged by the President's Council with certain ongoing responsibilities on behalf of the College.

 Workgroups: Workgroups can be formed for time-limited projects that do not fall within an existing standing committee’s purview.